hannojg/expo/docs/pages/development-app/introduction.md

 ### If you are using React Native CLI

 - Develop iOS applications without a machine running MacOS
-- Run your application on a physical device without plugging it
+- Run your application on a physical device without plugging it in
 - Develop using any available port
 - Quickly connect to your device via QR code
 - Improved developer experience of Expo CLI